pablo-abc/felte/packages/site/markdown/docs/en/latest/getting-started.md

 yarn add felte
 ```

-Then, inside of the Svelte component where you have your form, import the `createForm` function and call it with an `onSubmit` action.
+Then, inside of the Svelte component where you have your form, import the `createForm` function and call it with a configuration object containing an `onSubmit` function.
 The `createForm` function returns an action that you can use in any form.
 This is all you need to make your form reactive.

 ```html
 <script>